 3. Do you have any business credentials?

-To fully protect yourself and your pet, consider looking for a professional pet sitter that has a business license (if required where you live) along with pet sitter-specific liability insurance and bonding.
+To fully protect yourself and your pet, consider looking for a professional pet sitter who has a business license (if required where you live) along with pet-sitter-specific liability insurance and bonding.

-“These are hallmarks of legitimate, professional pet-sitting businesses,” Stultz-Hairston says.
-“Insurance policies specifically for pet sitting are available... that protect clients and their pets in the event of damage to the home or an injury to the pet while in the pet sitter’s care,” Stultz-Hairston says.
+“These are hallmarks of legitimate, professional pet-sitting businesses,” explains Stultz-Hairston.
+“Insurance policies specifically for pet sitting are available… that protect clients and their pets in the event of damage to the home or an injury to the pet while in the pet sitter’s care,” she says.

 4. Do you have any pet-specific training?